evolvingweb/chef-deploy-drupal/dev-notes.md

 Notice that in no other setting but this, the error can be avoided and Drupal should be able to resolve its own FQDN properly.
-For example, if you are using a proxy, since it is an HTTP layer mechanism, you can use the `UseCanonicalName` in Apache.
+For example, if you are using a proxy, you can use the `UseCanonicalName` and `UseCanonicalPhysicalPort` directives in Apache.
 Even in the port forwarded setup, with this directive, Apache sets the right `HTTP_PORT`, but Drupal only looks at `HTTP_HOST` that contains the wrong port.

-## Update status problem
+#### Update status problem
 Upon fresh installation, and only sometimes, Drupal shows an
 error: "There was a problem checking available updates for Drupal", in the status report and when trying to access the Modules page.
 But once you